 Synchrony is extending relief to customers experiencing financial hardship.
-According to the company’s website, this could include payment relief for up to three statement cycles.
-Interest will continue to accrue.
+The company’s website previously stated that this could include payment relief for up to three statement cycles, while interest would continue to accrue.
 The website currently offers no specifics about what the issuer is prepared to offer.

 Truist (formerly SunTrust and BB&T)

-Truist is waiving ATM surcharge fees and offering payment relief assistance to customers with personal and business credit cards, among other products.
+Truist is offering payment relief assistance to customers with personal and business credit cards, among other products.
 You can request a payment delay online or by phone.
-As of April 14, it is willing to delay payments for up to 90 days.
+As of April 14, it was willing to delay payments for up to 90 days.
 The website currently offers no specifics about what the issuer is prepared to offer.

 Business credit cards